The maximum maximum of a martingale with given $n$ marginals: Main results

 \subsection{Financial interpretation}

-We develop now a financial interpretation of the right hand side of \eqref{eq:thm_Trajectorial_Inequality_Ordered_Case_1} as a (pathwise) superhedging strategy for a simple knock-in digital barrier option with payoff $\xi=\indicator{\barr{X}_T \geq m}$.
-It consists of three elements: a static position in call options, a forward transaction (with the shortest available maturity) when the barrier $m$ is hit and rebalancing thereafter at times $t_i$.
-More precisely: \no (i) {\it Static position in calls:}
+We develop now a financial interpretation of the RHS of {(\ref{eqthmTrajectorialInequalityOrderedCase1})}, for $\omega=X$ the price process, as a (pathwise) superhedging strategy for a simple knock-in digital barrier option with payoff $\xi={\mathbf 1}_{ \{ {X^*_T \geq m} \} }$.
+The semi-static hedging strategy consists of three elements: a static position in call options, a forward transaction (with the shortest available maturity) when the barrier $m$ is hit and rebalancing thereafter at times $t_i$.
+More precisely: